drupalcorn/guide/docs/camp-planning/sponsors.md

 ### Starting the conversation

+Once we have the dates and prospectus up, it's time to to get the conversation started.
+We usually start with an email to the mailing list to announce the camp and ask sponsors to look at the prospectus.
+See an [example of a recent sponsor email](https://mailchi.mp/19e5b29844de/opportunities-for-sponsors-at-drupalcorn-camp-1073525?e=97e71f74b8).

 One of the best ways to start a conversation with a potential sponsor is to attend other events where they are participating.
 Go to DrupalCon, other camps, or meetups.
 Play the hallway track and talk with people at their booth.
 Come prepared with paper copies of the prospectus, stickers, and/or business cards with that have your contact information and URL to the sponsor prospectus.

 While at other Drupal events, it's important to show and promote our brand.
 Wear DrupalCorn t-shirts and give out stickers and cards to anyone who wants them.
 Present at other camps and mention your affiliation with DrupalCorn during your introduction.
 This marketing helps spread word of mouth.
 With a recognized brand comes a level of trust and legitimacy that makes asking for a sponsorship easier.
 It also increases the likelihood of a sponsor contacting you out of the blue, which is always a nice surprise when it does happen.